Framework of Supplier Code of Conduct

 • Respect for each other and treat employees with care

-• Zero employment of illegal or child labor
+• No employment of illegal or child labor

 • Employees entitled to at least legal minimum wage and benefits